 Why am I in such a good mood today?
-Well it’s because I’m going to the Noosa National Park, the best mix between sea, mountains, beaches, forest and so many different animals!.
+Well it’s because I’m going to the Noosa National Park, one of the many reasons everyone should visit Noosa.
+It’s the best mix between sea, mountains, beaches, forest and so many different animals!.
 And what makes it even more special is I’m taking you with me!

 We go past the beautiful Main beach and start curling along the seaside – already the view is wicked.
 Come on guys don’t drag your feet we’re in for a brilliant day!
 Off to the right there are tons of surfers and kayakers doing their thing, up ahead the track is twisted with lush trees all around us.
 Hope you guys brought lots of water, and of course your swim suit!

 First view point, the boiling pot.
 Beautiful granite rocks below the cliff drops in the shape of a big U, with the waves crashing the whole thing looks like a pot of boiling water, hence the name the boiling pot!